William W. Irvin

-William W. Irvin (April 5, 1779 – March 27, 1842) also spelled Irwin was a lawyer, farmer, politician, and two-term U.S. Representative from Ohio from 1829 to 1833.
+William W. Irvin (April 5, 1779 – March 27, 1842) also spelled Irwin was a 19th-century lawyer, farmer, politician, and two-term U.S. Representative from Ohio from 1829 to 1833.

 Biography

 Born near Charlottesville, Virginia, Irvin pursued an academic course and later studied law.
 He was admitted to the bar in 1800 and commenced practice in his native county.
 He moved to Lancaster, Ohio, about 1801 and continued the practice of his profession.